revolist/revogrid/readme.md

 - Drag and drop rows;
 - Range selection;
 - Range edit;
+- Theme packages:
+  - Excel like
-- Theme packages: Excel like, material, compact, dark or light;
+  - Material, compact, dark or light;
 - Copy/Paste: Copy/paste from Excel, Google Sheets or any other sheet format;
 - Easy extenation and support with modern VNode features and tsx support;
 - Trimmed rows: hide rows on demand;